 Member libraries and institutions have unlimited, simultaneous access to all titles in the package they’ve subscribed to during the term of their three year membership.
 They are entitled to perpetual access to that package at the end of their three year membership.
 You may sign up for access to a separate package at any time - this membership and package access will also be for a minimum of three years.

 Library and institutional members are banded according to their size, as recognised by LYRASIS and Jisc.
 Based on this, our annual membership fees are:

 Established in 1993 to reflect the intellectual strengths and values of its parent institution, CEU Press is a leading publisher in the history of communism and transitions to democracy.
 It is widely recognised as the foremost English-language university press dedicated to research on Central and Eastern Europe and the former communist countries.
-It publishes approximately 25 new titles a year and has a large backlist of over 450 titles with e-books already available through several platforms.
+It publishes 30 new titles a year and has a large backlist of over 500 titles with e-books already available through several platforms.

 Building on library journal membership models such as Open Library of the Humanities and ‘Subscribe to Open’, CEU Press is creating a sustainable OA publishing model that will give members access to a selection of the extensive backlist, DRM free and with perpetual access after a subscription period of three years.
-This membership revenue will be used to make newly-published books openly accessible to anyone.
+This membership revenue is then used to publish new frontlist books under Creative Commons licences, openly accessible to anyone.